Grammy Award for Best Score Soundtrack for Visual Media

+History

 It has been awarded since the 2nd Annual Grammy Awards in 1959.
 The first recipient was American composer and pianist Duke Ellington, for the soundtrack to the 1959 film Anatomy of a Murder.
 Originally known as the Grammy Award for Best Sound Track Album – Background Score from a Motion Picture or Television, the award is currently (2025) known as the Grammy Award for Best Score Soundtrack for Visual Media (Includes Film and Television).
 Until 2001, the award was presented to the composer of the music alone.
 From 2001 to 2007, the music producer(s) and sound engineer/mixer(s) shared the award.
 In 2007, the award reverted to a composer-only award.
 John Williams holds the record for most wins and nominations for the award, with eleven wins out of thirty-four nominations.
 Austin Wintory's nomination for Journey at the 55th Annual Grammy Awards was the only time that a video game was nominated in this category before the new category of Best Score Soundtrack for Video Games and Other Interactive Media was created in 2022.